-Copenhagen's magical Tivoli Gardens provides the perfect setting for the most beautiful Christmas markets in the world.
-The stalls are set amongst hundreds of Christmas trees and under thousands of twinkling fairy light, while the Garden's main lake is transformed into an outdoor ice rink where you can hire skates.
+Copenhagen's magical Tivoli Gardens provides the perfect setting for one of the most beautiful Christmas markets in the world.
+The stalls are set amongst hundreds of Christmas trees and under thousands of twinkling fairy lights, while the garden's main lake is transformed into an outdoor ice rink where you can hire skates.

 Make sure you try the Danish glogg, mulled wine mixed with liquor and spices.
 The delicious hot apple dumplings also make for a warming mid-shop snack.

 Opening dates: 16 November 2019 to 5 January 2020

 This winter wonderland is a haven for food lovers...
 Fresh bread is baked in clay ovens, traditional pastry makers work their magic on glazed delights, and goulash is gobbled by almost everyone.